taidaesal/vulkano_tutorial/docs/section_10.md

 .unwrap()
 ```

-As you can see, we just pass a list of the descriptor sets inside of parenthesis.
+As you can see, we just pass a list of the descriptor sets as a tuple, inside of parentheses.

 #### Run the Code